amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 The *Common Closure Principle* gives another dimension.
 It states that: *"Classes that change together are packaged together"* [15].
 Sometimes, change in business requires a change in view and vice versa.
 In this case, following the principle, you should keep both view and business classes in the same component.
 In contrast, if the changes are usually confined to view or business, you should place each one of them in a separate component.

-**In summary, package the view and the business in one component if they are reused together and change together.
+**In summary, package the view or UI code with the business code in one component if they are reused together and change together.
 If this is not the case, separate them into two components.**

 #### Type 5: Archtypes (aka Core types or Model)